maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 TODO:

 1. Support for PHP 8.2.
 See issue #986.
+  * Deprecated: Creation of dynamic property question_display_options::$suppressruntestslink is deprecated in /var/www/html/moodle42/question/type/stack/questiontestrun.php on line 127
+    The question_display_options class is a moodle issue.

 2. Fix markdown problems.
 See issue #420.
 3. Error messages: use caserror.class more fully to use user information to target error messages.
 4. Remove all "cte" code from Maxima - mostly install.